fpstidston/attend/README.md

-# attend
+# Attend
-An online agenda service
+An agenda service for reviewing how you spend your time